 php artisan serve

-open below URL into your browser :
+Open the below URL in your browser :

 http://127.0.0.1:8000/contact-us

 Fill up the form with dummy data and hit enter.
-It will trigger mail from configured Gmail address to your specified address. you can change the receiver address from the controller.
+It will trigger mail from the configured Gmail address to your specified address. you can change the receiver address from the controller.